 This chapter explains how passengers and cargoes are booked by shipowners for their vessels, how cargo vessels may be chartered and how shipping conferences fix the charges for freight.
 The article is by Frank Bowen.

-The vessel shown below is a Cargo Liner of the Short Sea Routes.
+The vessel shown in the full article is a Cargo Liner of the Short Sea Routes.
 She operates normally on behalf of the Cockerill Line between Ostend and Tilbury on a service which has been maintained between the two ports since June 1896.
 The cargo is such as to require rapid transit.
-A certain amount of general cargo is carried from Tilbury to Ostend, but a large amount of raw wool and perishable goods, fruit, vegetables, eggs, rabbits, pigeons, goldfish and the like are carried to Tilbury, which must be reached before midnight so that the cargo can reach the market before

 The remarkable growth of the Japanese Mercantile Marine in the nineteenth and twentieth centuries was caused by a number of economic circumstances that did not affect other maritime nations.
 Japanese cargo and passenger vessels, although not of the largest, are highly efficient.
 Dating in its modern form only from the ‘sixties of the last century, the Japanese Mercantile Marine may reasonably claim to be the newest in the world.
 The tonnage of its powered ships has increased at an amazing rate.
 This chapter is by Frank Bowen and is the third article in the series Sea Transport of the Nations.